Cervical cancer info online

 I am not having much success finding info about cervical cancer online; can you advise?

-- Women who have had a total hysterectomy (removal of the uterus and cervix) stop screening, unless the hysterectomy was done as a treatment for cervical pre-cancer (or cancer).
-Women who have had a hysterectomy without removal of the cervix (called a supra-cervical hysterectomy) continue cervical cancer screening according to the guidelines above.
+In addition to age, individuals at higher risk of cervical cancer may be encouraged to get screened more frequently.
+Those with abnormal cervical screening results may need to have a follow-up Pap test done in six months or a year.
+If someone assigned female at birth has a total hysterectomy (removal of the uterus and cervix) they probably no longer need to be screened, unless the hysterectomy was done as a treatment for cervical pre-cancer or cancer.
+If the individual had a hysterectomy without removal of the cervix (called a supra-cervical hysterectomy) it’s recommended that they continue cervical cancer screening according to the standard screening guidelines.

 To reduce the risk of contracting HPV, individuals between the ages of 9 and 45 can get vaccinated.
 This series of shots allows for protection against multiple strains of HPV that are highly associated with cervical cancer.
 However, it’s recommended that those who have been vaccinated still follow the general screening guidelines.
 For more information, check out the American Cancer Society’s page on cervical cancer and the Centers for Disease Control and Prevention website on the HPV vaccination.
 The ACS also has an extensive list of links to other reliable information sources.

 Hope this provides you with some clarity on cervical cancer!

 Can’t find information on the site about your health concern or issue?